Zennoon/alx-low_level_programming/0x08-recursion/README.md

 start executing the line after the recursive calls (_putchar), printing one character at a time upwards to the first function call (which has the full string).

+2-strlen_recursion: The function uses the concept of pointer arithmetic and the fact that (if s is a string/char pointer) length of s = 1 + (s + 1) and length of "" is 0 (Base case).